 In a nutshell, I was born in London, raised in Australia and returned to London where I played American or English, never Australian.
-Fortunately I always had a good ear for dialects and a wide imagination for my family background.
+Fortunately, I always had a good ear for dialects and a wide imagination for my family background.
 I may have told a director or two that I was of Russian, French, German or Irish descent, depending on what was required.
 The latter happens to be true.
-I’ve had the privilege of working with extraordinary people and in wonderful/interesting/ get-me-home locations.
-Sometimes people band together on location and its like having an immediate family.
-Sometimes being on location feels like you are the only person on the planet.
-It is great fun to have had a sense of what life was like 150 years ago or 50 years ago.
-Corsets notwithstanding.
-It’s a bit like living the life of a time-traveling gypsy.
-In the last few years I have been working at the Gate Theatre in Dublin, Ireland and what a joy and adventure it has been.
-I followed in the footsteps of Ralph Fiennes, Michael Gambon, and Frances McDormand to name but a few of the illustrious names that have worked there.
-It is a jewel of a theatre filled with wonderful characters that have worked there for years, thirty in some cases!
-I am so grateful for having the opportunity to part of the company.
+I’ve had the privilege of working with extraordinary artists like Ellen Burstyn, Eric McCormack and Ridley Scott, and in wonderful/interesting/ get-me home locations.
+It has been a great journey to have a sense of what life was like 150 years ago or 50 years ago, corsets notwithstanding.
+It is a bit like living the life of a time traveling gypsy.

+At the Gate Theatre in Dublin, Ireland, I was lucky enough to play Anna in Anna Karenina, and Constance in The Constant Wife.
+Ralph Fiennes, Michael Gambon and Frances McDormand are just some of the inspiring actors who have worked there.
+It is a jewel of a theatre filled with the most wonderful team of people, some of whom have worked there for thirty years.
+I am so grateful for having the opportunity to be part of the company.

 More recently I completed a four year degree in Politics, Philosophy and History.
 For my dissertation I wrote a play between opposing philosophers Descartes and David Hume called Ghosts of La Flèche, which was performed at Birkbeck University, UCL London.
 My screenplay, Looking for Dez Cart, is a direct result of my good fortune to have studied at Birkbeck.
 How else would I have come up with the idea of making Descartes Australian and sticking him in the outback?